 If you are buying in Scotland, you pay Land and Buildings Transaction Tax instead.
 You can download a calculator from the Scotland.gov.uk website.

-You won't have to borrow the money immediately, but if your application is accepted, you will have the security of knowing the money is there as and when you need it.
+You won't have to borrow the money immediately, but if your application is accepted, you will have the security of knowing the money is there when you find the property you would like to buy.

-In many cases, estate agents will refuse to take a property off the market, even if you have an offer accepted, until you have a mortgage agreement in place.
+In many cases, estate agents will refuse to take a property off the market, even if your offer has been accepted, if you don’t have a mortgage agreement in place.

-It is worth noting, however, that you may have to pay an arrangement fee up-front which you'll forfeit if you don't end up taking the mortgage out.
+It is worth noting, however, that you may have to pay a mortgage arrangement fee up-front which you'll forfeit if you don't end up taking the mortgage out.

-It is vital to get a feel for the local market, especially if you are moving to a new area.
-Speak to local residents and estate agents to find out things like:
+It is vital to get a feel for the local market, especially if you are moving to a new area so take the time to speak to local residents and estate agents.

 Which are the desirable neighbourhoods?

-This will give you a good idea of where to look based on your needs and your budget.
-Once you have decided which areas suit your needs, you should:
+This should all give you a good idea of where to look based on your needs and budget.
+Once you have decided which areas to focus on: